amelliia/SQL-/README.md

 ORDER BY t.Cohort_Date, t.CohortIndex;
 ```

+<img width="1495" height="630" alt="Image" src="https://github.com/user-attachments/assets/a142dfad-1fa1-4d46-bd9f-4cdc8d160f16" />

 I visualized this in Power BI as a heatmap, which made it easy to spot which cohorts were retaining customers better.

-<img width="1495" height="630" alt="Image" src="https://github.com/user-attachments/assets/a142dfad-1fa1-4d46-bd9f-4cdc8d160f16" />
+This chart groups customers into monthly cohorts based on when they made their first purchase.
+Take January 2011 as an example: only about 24% of those users came back the following month.
+By the third month, retention had already fallen to 33%.
+The chart makes it clear that most users drop off quickly, with more than half leaving within the first month.
+After this steep decline, retention generally levels out, holding steady in the 20–30% range for many of the cohorts.
+One interesting exception is the December 2010 cohort.
+Unlike the others, this group held onto customers much longer, with nearly half of them still active by month eleven—the strongest performance of any cohort.
+It’s possible that holiday promotions or seasonal factors played a role in keeping those customers engaged.

 ### Cohort Revenue Growth